mbasaglia/glaxnimate/docs/docs/contributing/documentation.md

 ## Building static site

-To genrate the HTML run
+To generate the HTML run

     make docs